alsemany/Macaw/README.md

 }
 ```

-This is with Macaw installed via composer.
+This is with Route installed via composer.

 composer.json:

 ```
 {
    "require": {
-        "noahbuscher/macaw": "dev-master"
+        "alsemany/Route": "master"
     },
     "autoload": {
         "psr-4": {